PerfectlySoft/PerfectDocs/guide/gettingStarted.md

 ### Ubuntu Linux

-Perfect runs in Ubuntu Linux 14.04, 15.10 and 16.04 environments.
+Perfect runs in Ubuntu Linux 16.04 environments.
 Perfect relies on OpenSSL, libssl-dev, and uuid-dev.
 To install these, in the terminal, type:

 ```
 sudo apt-get install openssl libssl-dev uuid-dev